intel-retail/rtsf-at-checkout-reference-design/docs_src/rtsf_at_checkout_events/event_simulation.md

 #### PostMan

 The [PostMan](https://www.getpostman.com/) tool can be used to send simulated events to the EdgeX REST Device service.
-See above [POSTing to EdgeX REST Device Service](#posting-to-edgex-rest-device-service) section for details on how to POST to the Edgex REST Device service.
+See above [POSTing to EdgeX REST Device Service](#posting-to-edgex-rest-device-service) section for details on how to POST to the EdgeX REST Device service.

 #### MQTT.FX

 The [MQTT.FX](https://mqttfx.jensd.de/) tool or tools like it can be used to send simulated events to the EdgeX MQTT Device service.
-See above [Publishing to EdgeX MQTT Device Service](Publishing to EdgeX MQTT Device Service) section for details on how to publish to the Edgex REST Device service.
+See above [Publishing to EdgeX MQTT Device Service](Publishing to EdgeX MQTT Device Service) section for details on how to publish to the EdgeX REST Device service.